AbhyanandSharma2005/Real-Time-Road-Lane-Detection/README.md

 Grayscale conversion of image: The video frames are in RGB format, RGB is converted to grayscale because processing a single channel image is faster than processing a three-channel colored image.

+## Reduce noise ##
-Reduce noise: Noise can create false edges, therefore before going further, it's imperative to perform image smoothening.
+Noise can create false edges, therefore before going further, it's imperative to perform image smoothening.
 Gaussian blur is used to perform this process.
 Gaussian blur is a typical image filtering technique for lowering noise and enhancing image characteristics.
 The weights are selected using a Gaussian distribution, and each pixel is subjected to a weighted average that considers the pixels surrounding it.
 By reducing high-frequency elements and improving overall image quality, this blurring technique creates softer, more visually pleasant images.

 Canny Edge Detector: It computes gradient in all directions of our blurred image and traces the edges with large changes in intensity.
 For more explanation please go through this article:https://www.geeksforgeeks.org/python/real-time-edge-detection-using-opencv-python/